- Whitman’s Office of Communications is a team of professionals who are experts in both their specialty areas and customer service.

 Office: (509) 527-5769

-Kristen Healy, web content specialist, joined Whitman in August of 2013 after relocating from the Denver metro area.
-She previously worked as a senior engineer at CenturyLink, where she was responsible for creating Web sites and Web applications.
-In her free time, she enjoys running, hiking, knitting, and getting to know the Walla Walla area.
+Kristen Healy, director of digital communications, joined Whitman in August of 2013 after relocating from the Denver, Colorado, metro area.
+She previously worked as a senior engineer at CenturyLink, where she was responsible for creating websites and web applications.
+Kristen has a bachelor's degree in computer studies from Northwestern University and a Juris Doctor from Loyola University School of Law.

 Office: (509) 522-4412

-Matt Banderas is a 2004 Whitman grad.
-Originally from San Diego, Calif., he relocated to the "town so nice they named it twice" and hasn't looked back.
+Matt Banderas '04 is a Whitman graduate.
+Originally from San Diego, California, he relocated to Walla Walla and hasn't looked back.
 A photojournalist at heart, Matt strives to create imagery that is beautifully honest.
 He worked for nearly eight years as a photographer at the Walla Walla Union-Bulletin before circling back to Whitman.
-He lives with his wife, Margarita Banderas '05, their son, Nico (a future Whittie?) and a couple of fun-loving boxer dogs.
+He lives with his wife, Margarita Banderas '05, and kids Nico and Sophia (future Whitties?).
 When not creating images, Matt is often playing outside, cooking (because that leads to eating) and cycling or playing soccer to balance out the eating.

 Office: (509) 527-5969